Photo-$z$ Estimation with Normalizing Flow: Algorithm testing with datasets

 \subsubsection{The importance of the individual bands}

 It is instructive to check the importance of various bands in the performance of photo-$z$ estimation.
 To do so, we consider the scenario when one of the photo-$z$ band data is missing.

 In Fig.~\ref{fig:cNSF_no-one-band}, we show the scatter plot between the spec-$z$ and cNSF photo-$z$ using photometric data with full band data or one of the bands missing.
 Note that for the missing band case, we use the data with one band missing in both training and testing.
 The trend for cINN is broadly similar.
 We find that missing a single band does not significantly influence the performance.
-Among the bands, while missing $i$, $g$, or $r$ give noticeable increase in $ \eta$ and $\snmad$, missing $NUV$ leads to the most significant impact, with $\snmad $ and especially $\eta$ boosted most substantially.
+Among the bands, while missing $i$, $g$, or $r$ gives a noticeable increase in $ \eta$ and $\snmad$, missing $NUV$ leads to the most significant impact, with $\snmad $ and especially $\eta$ boosted most substantially.
+We note that the $NUV$ band is particularly effective in distinguishing the Lyman break from the Balmer break, reducing the catastrophic error caused by the confusion between these breaks.

 There is a similar study on the importance of different bands in CSST photo-$z$ estimation by \citet{Cao_etal2018}.
 Table 3 there shows the impact of removing one of the CSST bands on the photo-$z$ estimation using the SED fitting method.
-They find that $r$, $g$, and $i$ are the most important ones as they lead to the most sizable increase in error when either of them is missing, while missing $NUV$ causes only modest increase in the metrics.
+They find that $r$, $g$, and $i$ are the most important ones as they lead to the most sizable increase in error when either of them is missing, while missing $NUV$ causes only a modest increase in the metrics.
 There are a couple of notable differences between their study and ours.
 First, they use an old CSST mock, which is less realistic than the present one.
 Second, their conclusion is based on SED fitting with {\tt LePhare} only.